rust-lang/rfcs/0000-virtual-2.md

 inside another `virtual` struct.

 **Open question:** is the above use of the `virtual` keyword a good idea?
-We could use `abstract` instead (some people do not like `virtual` in general, and this use is different from the use described below for methods).
-Alternatively, we could allow instantiation of all structs (unless they have pure virtual methods, see below) or only allow instantiation of leaf structs.
+We could use `abstract` instead (some people do not like `virtual` in general, I think I prefer `abstract`).
+Alternatively, we could allow instantiation of all structs (unless they implement a virtual impl, see below) or only allow instantiation of leaf structs.

 We allow logical nesting without lexical nesting by using `:`.
 In this case a keyword (`struct` or `enum`) is required and must match the outer item.
 For